-There’s been an explosion of interest in photographing costume portraits over the last few years.
-From movie cosplays to historically-inspired portraits – there’s no end to the kind of costumes that need photographing – and these images can inject plenty of variety into any up-and-coming portrait shooter’s portfolio.
+There’s been an explosion of interest in costume photography over the last few years.
+From movie cosplays to historically-inspired portraits, there’s no end to the kind of costumes that need photographing – and these images can inject plenty of variety into any up-and-coming portrait shooter’s portfolio.

 1. Be inspired by history

-Fabulous costume portraits have been created throughout history, both in photography and in other kinds of art.
-Julia Margaret Cameron, for example, was a British photographer born in 1815 who used to shoot people dressed up as characters from Shakespeare.
-Her contemporary, David Wilkie Wynfield, would photograph his friends wearing fancy dress in the style of the great 16th-Century Venetian artist, Titian.
+Since the early days of photography, artists have created portraits based on historical clothing and characters.
+Julia Margaret Cameron was a 19th-century British photographer who used to shoot people dressed up as characters from Shakespeare, while her contemporary, David Wilkie Wynfield, photographed his friends wearing fancy dress in the style of the great 16th-century Venetian artist, Titian.

-Never be afraid to try self-portraiture when you’re experimenting with different lighting and looks inspired by historical portraits.
-It can take a bit of practice to get it right, and you will almost certainly be your most patient model!
-The shot above is the result of an hour locked in my studio experimenting with light and self-portraiture.
-I cannot recommend the Fujifilm camera system and app highly enough for shooting self portraits.
-You can focus and shoot at the touch of your phone screen!
+By the way, never be afraid to try self-portraiture when you’re experimenting with different lighting techniques and looks.
+It can take a bit of practice to get a good result, and you can be your own most patient model.
+The shot above was the result of an hour spent in my studio experimenting with light!

-I’m not suggesting for one moment that you should become a victim to historical or film accuracy in your costume portraits.
-But it does pay to just think through all of the elements that your subject is wearing before capturing the final shot.
+I’m not suggesting that you should obsess over historical or film accuracy in your costume portraits, but it does pay to think through all of the elements that your subject is wearing before capturing the final shot.
 (You should also check the subject’s surroundings and background; a modern car will certainly look out of place in a Renaissance-type scene!)

-In a costume portrait, even more so than a regular portrait, every aspect of the clothing and makeup, as well as any props you add, should contribute to the story being told by the final image.
-Ideally, nothing should appear in the final image that wasn’t intentionally put there to be a part of the story.
+In a costume portrait – even more than with a regular portrait – every aspect of the clothing and makeup, as well as any props you add, should contribute to the story being told by the final image.
+Ideally, nothing should appear in the final image that wasn’t put there intentionally to enhance the narrative.

-So if you are shooting a portrait inspired by a period of history, or perhaps inspired by a film or comic book, just take a little time to research your inspiration before scheduling a shoot.
-Check that your costume, accessories, and props aren’t going to be jarring to the story you are trying to tell.
+So if you’re shooting a portrait inspired by a period of history or by a film or comic book, just take a little time to research your inspiration before scheduling a shoot.
+Check that the costume, accessories, props, and surroundings aren’t going to work against the story you’re trying to tell.

-If you’re new to styling portraits, this is where it might be worthwhile working with costume designers if you are new to styling costume portraits.
-Their expertise and advice on putting together and styling different kinds of costumes could save you an awful lot of time and heartache in the long run!
-Of course, there are always opportunities to hire costumes from theatres too – it can be a surprisingly cost-effective option.
+If you’re new to styling portraits, this is where it might be worthwhile to consult a costume designer.
+Their advice could save you an awful lot of time and heartache in the long run!
+Of course, there are always opportunities to rent costumes from theatres, too (which can be a surprisingly cost-effective option).

 3. Set the scene

 Think about the scene that you want your character to inhabit.
-Do you aim to photograph them as royalty sitting atop a beautiful throne, or are they a post-apocalyptic warrior tracking danger through the forest?
-Scouting out a location and sourcing props to suit can be half of the fun when it comes to staging a costume portrait!
+Do you aim to photograph them as royalty sitting atop a beautiful throne?
+Or do you want to capture a post-apocalyptic warrior tracking danger in the forest?
+Scouting out a location and sourcing props to fit the scene can be half of the fun when it comes to staging a costume portrait!

 If you’re struggling to identify a good location for your portrait, take a breath.
 You can often find great opportunities in the most surprising places.
-I have shot in front of huge roller shutter doors on industrial estates, in a scrubby bit of forest that looked like a dreamy estate in the final images, and against an old stone wall in my back garden.
-With the right lighting, lens selection, framing choices, and post-processing the most unexpected locations can look great in portraits.
+I’ve shot in front of huge roller shutter doors on industrial estates, in scrubby bits of forest that came out looking like a dreamy estate, and against an old stone wall in my backyard.
+With the right lighting, portrait lens selection, framing choices, and post-processing, the most mundane locations can give you precisely the results you’re after.

 4. Give your subject a character

-When people usually sit for portraits they are playing themselves.
-So when you have someone sit for a costume portrait, it is helpful if you can have them play a role.
-It can help them to get into character more quickly and easily.
+When people usually sit for portraits, they play themselves.
+So when you have someone sit for a costume portrait, it can be helpful to have them play a role.
+In my experience, this approach can help them get into the right state of mind much more quickly and easily.

-Before you do the shoot – while you’re pulling together your styling and location – think about the character that you’re looking to capture and write down a few thoughts as part of a shoot plan.
+So before you do a shoot – while you’re determining the right styling and location – think about the character that you’re looking to capture and write down a few thoughts.

-Are they a brooding young Victorian poet who lost their love?
-Perhaps they’re an underground rebel trying to uncover a government conspiracy four decades in the future?
-These details might seem unnecessary, but the character and their motivations are the driving force behind the entire shoot, so gear everything towards bringing this character to life by fleshing out the relevant backstory, then communicate the narrative to your model.
+Is your subject a brooding young Victorian poet who lost their love?
+Or are they an underground rebel trying to uncover a government conspiracy four decades in the future?
+These details might seem unnecessary, but the character and their motivations are the driving force behind the entire shoot.
+Do your best to really bring the character to life by fleshing out the relevant backstory, then communicate the narrative to your model.

-Once you have your subject dressed up and with makeup done, equipped with props, and in the location you have chosen, all these elements should come together to help them portray the character.
-It’s their portrayal of the character that will shine through, tell the story, and truly make your shots portfolio-worthy.
+Once your subject is dressed up, equipped with props, properly briefed, and in your location of choice, all these elements should come together to help them portray the character.
+It’s their ability to inhabit the role that will shine through, tell the story, and truly make the images portfolio-worthy.

 You’ve styled an amazing shoot in a fantastically atmospheric location with a great team, and you’ve collaboratively told a compelling story.
 So what is next?
-Post-processing – that’s what.
+Should you share your images with the world?

 Not so fast.
 Before anyone else sees your photos, you should spend plenty of time post-processing the files.
-You see, the choices you make on the computer or in the darkroom after the shoot really help you focus the storytelling.
-Good post-processing can help elevate a portrait to something extraordinary.
+You see, the choices you make on the computer or in the darkroom will really help emphasize the story.
+In my experience, good post-processing can elevate a portrait to something extraordinary.

 But don’t necessarily follow a standard portrait post-processing workflow.
-You can make stylistic choices in post-processing that you may not otherwise make if you were shooting regular headshots or family portraits.
-For instance, when I shoot images with an apocalyptic theme, I tend to add lots of layers over the top to create a grungy look to the piece.
-If I am shooting something inspired by a sci-fi movie, then I often choose to push the colors quite hard to resemble the film grading used by cinematographers.
-Moreover, if I shoot something medieval- or viking-ish, I usually dull all the colors down and make the finished shots look “dusty” and worn.
+You can make stylistic choices that you may wish to avoid when shooting regular headshots or family portraits.
+For instance, when I capture images with an apocalyptic theme, I tend to add lots of layers over the top to create a grungy look to the piece.
+And if I’m shooting a character inspired by a sci-fi movie, then I often push the colors to resemble the film grading used by cinematographers.
+Finally, if I shoot something designed to look medieval, I usually dull all the colors down and make the finished shots look dusty and worn.

-With practice, you’ll find your style for post-processing costume portraits.
-Don’t be afraid to step outside of your comfort zone and do something different from your usual approach.
-Everything about these images is already completely different from how most people would approach a regular portrait.
-It’s a chance to experiment!
+With practice, you’ll develop your own style for post-processing costume photography.
+Just remember: Everything about costume portraits is completely different from how most people approach portrait photography.
+So view the post-processing stage as a chance to experiment!

 Table of contents